How will the Nursing interviews work?

-The School of Nursing and Midwifery will be conducting all interviews in person.
+The School of Nursing and Midwifery will be conducting all interviews online for 2026 entry.
 It is important that you read the below frequently asked questions to find out more about how the interviews will work and what you need to do to prepare.

 What do I need to do to prepare for my interview?